MichaelsPlayground/NfcNfcaAuthProtectionSdk33/readme_en.md

 04408982355B81 has now been read out 101 times (65h) and is making contact with the server.

-- clear tag to factory settings / reset the tag to factory settings: This menu item describes the complete memory of an NTAG216 with the values as in a brand new one tag are available.
-This action can take up to a minute and it is therefore very important Putting your smartphone on the tag and not moving it anymore to get a "tag lost exception". avoid.
+- clear tag to factory settings / reset the tag to factory settings: This menu item writes the complete memory of an NTAG216 with the values as in a brand new one tag available.
+This action can take up to a minute and it is therefore very important to lay your smartphone on the tag and do not moving it anymore to avoid a "tag lost exception".

-However, this action can only be carried out on a tag that does not activate write protection has.
+However, this action can only be carried out on a tag that does not have activated the write protection.
 You should therefore first deactivate any "write protection" that may have been set up.